kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 - JP6 on the rear of the board is Required be configured as appropriate for either 50Hz (PAL) or 60Hz (NTSC) video.
 Just need to solder a bridge on Pins 1&2 or 2&3
 - Other solder jumpers on the rear of the board can be changed at any time and have reasonable default connections.
-If changing you will probably need to cut existing connection
+If changing you may need to cut the existing connection

 Most components are labeled on the PCB, as you install each component you should check its value against what is in the BOM, and cross it off.
 An interactive BOM is provided to aid in this process